Skip to Content

 Change of possession

-Specific type of jump ball situation
+Certain types of jump ball situations

-Flagrant and punching fouls
+Flagrant fouls

 Offensive team gains possession of the ball following missed free throw or field goal attempt